What’s the Difference Between Fine, Semi-Fine and Demi-Fine Jewellery?

 Semi-fine jewellery uses lower-quality metals such as gold plated or gold filled alongside semi-precious gemstones such as quartz, agate and freshwater pearls, or lab-created precious gemstones.
 While not as pure as fine jewellery, the base metal of semi-fine jewellery is usually sterling silver, so it’s still made to last longer than cheaper-end fashion jewellery.

-One thing to be careful of with both demi-fine and semi-fine jewellery is proper care.
-If you’ve ever gone to bed with a full face of makeup only to wake up looking like a train wreck, you’ll know that some things are best taken off the night before.
-Avoid sleeping in semi and demi jewellery or wearing it in the shower, or you may end up wearing away the plating (or getting a not-so-fashionable green thumb if it’s made from an alloy).
+One thing to be careful of with semi-fine jewellery is proper care.
+Avoid sleeping in semi and demi jewellery or wearing it in the shower, or you may end up wearing away the plating.

 - Gives the look of fine jewellery at a cheaper price point